Posts Tagged ‘Mozart’

 February 23rd, 2012 | Artists and Musicians | journalpulp | 2 Comments

 Saphho was small and dark, yet in his famous rendering of her, Raphael made her blond and fleshy.
-Richard Wagner — who wore pink underwear — was about five feet tall.
-Gauguin fathered at least four illegitimate children in Tahiti.
-This in addition to the legitimate clan he abandoned back home.
-Beethoven, Brahms, Gluck, Haydn, […]
+Richard Wagner wore pink underwear and was about five feet tall.
+Gauguin fathered at least four illegitimate children in Tahiti — this in addition to the legitimate clan he abandoned back home.
+Beethoven, Brahms, Gluck, Haydn, Mahler, Mozart, […]

 Read More